 The OSIRIS-REx Camera Suite (OCAMS) consists of three cameras: PolyCam, MapCam, and SamCam.
-These cameras will “see” asteroid Bennu as the spacecraft first approaches it.
-OCAMS will then provide global image mapping of Bennu’s surface and more detailed images of potential sample sites.
+These cameras “saw” asteroid Bennu as the spacecraft first approached it.
+OCAMS also provides global image mapping of Bennu’s surface and more detailed images of the selected and candidate sample sites.
 Finally, OCAMS will record the entire sampling event during the touch-and-go (TAG) maneuver.

-- PolyCam, an 8-inch telescope, is the first to acquire the asteroid from 2 million km away.
-Once the spacecraft is closer, it will image Bennu at high resolution.
+- PolyCam, an 8-inch telescope, was the first to acquire the asteroid from 2 million km away.
+Once the spacecraft moves closer, it images Bennu at high resolution.

 - MapCam searches the area around Bennu for satellites and outgassing plumes.
 It maps the asteroid in 4 different colors, informs our model of asteroid shape, and provides high resolution imaging of the sample-site.

 - SamCam will continuously document the sample acquisition event and TAG maneuver.